4. More ressources for social work and counseling

 • Professionalization measures for sex workers in order to achieve the highest possible degree of safe and self-determined work.
 This includes for example teaching negotiation and enforcement techniques as well as professional attitudes towards sex work and information about rights and obligations.

 • Some sex workers want to stop sex work, but are unable to do so due to many structural obstacles such as a lack of language skills, illiteracy or homelessness.
 In order to support sex workers in their professional reorientation, exit/transition counseling must be promoted.
 For success, it is extremely important that these services are accepting.
 Drug users in particular and undocumented migrants must not be excluded.
 The transition services must also be accepting of sex work and must not require that people stop sex work while they are in sex work reorientation process.
-In addition, the transition programs must be financially adequate.
+In addition, the transition programs must be sufficiently funded.

 To enable them to fulfill these extremely important tasks and functions, it is necessary to expand financial and human resources of specialized counselling centres (in the areas of sex work and human trafficking), drug support centers, HIV service organizations and health authorities as well as the establishment of new permanent services.
 The cuts in the social sector pose a serious threat to many current and future sex workers.
 If this trend is not stopped, an increase in exploitation can be expected as a result.